Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 	- *Insulation beneath the outer plating makes heat a non-issue.*
 	- protects from heat, more each tier, and can even deflect weaker plasma-based attacks at higher tiers.
 	- [at lower tiers plasma strips a small amount of your plating, and deals damage. tier 3 stops stripping armor, but you still take damage. tier 4 lets you entirely shrug off "cool" plasma (the shit from low tier weapons). t5 halves ALL plasma damage]
+- Overclocked Processors (3 tiers) - Available anywhere aside from STDD
+	- *With a combination of stronger processors and overclocking them, you are able to have more actions per turn.*
+	- +1/3/5 actions per turn each upgrade [at base the player gets 2, so it would go 2+0/2+1/2+3/2+5]
 + Jumpstart Module (3 tiers) - only available from Doc
 	+ *when in serious danger, this modification pumps a little extra juice into you to help keep you going.*
 	+ acts as an artificial Willpower increase. [if used to fight back against Ominous, it breaks]